 The birthday girl was actually a bit overwhelmed and spent quite a bit of time hiding in her room.
 She’s starting to show a lot more signs of Aspergers lately, we’ll see where it takes us.
 She did play with her cousins a bit, but was a bit wary of the other kids.

 And the final touch?
 A fun vinyl quote I found on Etsy!
-Since we’re tearing down that wall anyway this summer we’re just going to leave it up, one of my favorite quotes.Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+Since we’re tearing down that wall anyway this summer we’re just going to leave it up, one of my favorite quotes.Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!